Real Estate Careers

 Types of brokerages in South Florida

-Not all brokerages are alike, and choosing where to hang your license is a significant career decision:
+Not all brokerages work the same way, and choosing where to hang your license matters more than most new agents realize:

-- Traditional full-service brokerages (Coldwell Banker, Keller Williams, Compass): provide training, leads, brand, and office infrastructure in exchange for higher splits (30–50% to brokerage)
+- Traditional full-service brokerages (Coldwell Banker, Keller Williams, Compass) provide training, leads, brand, and office infrastructure in exchange for higher splits, typically 30 to 50 percent to the brokerage.

-- 100% commission brokerages (eXp Realty, various independents): agents keep nearly all commission in exchange for a monthly desk fee; minimal support provided
+- 100% commission brokerages (eXp Realty and various independents) let agents keep nearly all their commission in exchange for a monthly desk fee, with minimal support included.

-- Boutique independent brokerages: smaller teams, more personalized mentorship, variable split structures
+- Boutique independent brokerages tend to offer smaller teams, more direct mentorship, and variable split structures.

-- Team-based models: join an existing agent's team within a brokerage; get leads and training in exchange for a lower split
+- Team-based models put you inside an existing agent's team within a brokerage.
+You get leads and training in exchange for a lower split.

 For new agents in South Florida, a brokerage that provides genuine training and mentorship is usually worth more than the highest commission split.
-Your first year is about learning — not maximizing per-transaction income.
+Your first year is about learning the business, not maximizing per-transaction income.

 When can you work independently?
 The broker path

-To practice real estate independently in Florida, you must upgrade to a broker license.
-Requirements include:
+To practice real estate independently in Florida, you need to upgrade to a broker license.
+The requirements:

 - At least 24 months of active sales associate experience within the preceding 5 years